Digging into the water data for Melgund Township

 - What is being promised: Surface water is normal for a northern environment.

-- What we need to verify: The data actually shows exceedances for E. coli, mercury, and copper right now.
+- What we need to verify: The data actually suggests exceedances for E. coli, mercury, and copper right now.
 The report notes these levels but doesn’t explain why they are there.

 The Path Forward

-To ensure safety for Melgund Township, we need to close the gaps between the current data and a complete safety picture.
+To ensure safety for Melgund Township and the surrounding area, we need to close the gaps between the current data and a complete safety picture.

 The Gap: The assessment relies on a very small sample size (six boreholes) to characterize a massive area of rock.
 There is a risk that major fracture zones—pathways for water—were simply missed by the drill.